pborreli/drgomesp.github.com/source/_posts/2013-02-28-yes-you-can-have-low-coupling-in-a-symfony-standard-edition-application.markdown

 The thing is the concept of bundle is actually really misunderstood by the people who use Symfony as a full-stack framework{% fn_ref 1 %}.
 Without really understanding that concept, people tend to create bundles with lots of dependency between them and high coupling code beucase of the structure they come up with.

-It makes a lot of sense to create bundles to integrate third-party libraries or solve specific and common problems into a Symfony full-stack application.
+It makes a lot of sense to create bundles to integrate third-party libraries or solve specific and common problems into a Symfony application.
 Bundles like [FOSRestBundle](https://github.com/FriendsOfSymfony/FOSRestBundle), [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle), [KnpSnappyBundle](https://github.com/KnpLabs/KnpSnappyBundle) or [RespectValidationBundle](https://github.com/Respect/ValidationBundle) are great because they serve this purpose.

 But when you are developing a web application, the heart of that application — you can call it the domain, the model or whatever else — is almost always independent from the framework you are using.
 You need your business specific code to be portable to any framework you want to at anytime during the development of that application.

 So the question is: does it make sense to have domain, business specific code inside generic bundles?
 It really depends, but generally no. Business specific code is, basically, spread throughout a [service layer](http://martinfowler.com/eaaCatalog/serviceLayer.html), a [domain model](http://martinfowler.com/eaaCatalog/domainModel.html) and some other [important architectural concepts](http://martinfowler.com/eaaCatalog/index.html).
 However, if you know some business code should be reused in two different applications of the same domain, maybe that's the perfect time to wrap them in bundles.

 Let's take a look at a quick example: a simple web application, something like a website that holds both a blog and a forum for their users.
-Let's consider, for the sake of the example, that the forum and the blog are handled by the same users.
-Those users have access to both applications with the same login and password.
+Let's consider, for the sake of the example, that the forum and the blog are accessed by the same users.
+Those users use the same login and password for both applications.
 The `User` entity would be shared by the `ForumBundle` and the `BlogBundle`, right?

     src/
     └── Vendor/